You Credit Score- How's Your FICO?

-Because we live in a computer-driven world, it's probably not that surprising that your ability to repay your mortgage loan comes down to one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building your score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in building your credit score:

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have any payments later than 30 days?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score